HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 - A user receives data locally by Bluetooth, and what is significant here is that the data is electronically conspicuous to the user in the local context, *not* that the data was received by a technology called Bluetooth that only works locally.
 The data is radiated and received and is only electronically conspicuous in the local context.
 - A device sends data to a user on the other side of the world via satellite, and what is significant here is that the data is electronically conspicuous to the user in a remote point-of-presence context, *not* that the data was sent using a satellite technology that has a remote point-of-presence.
 The data is radiated and received and is only electronically conspicuous to the end user at the remote point-of-presence.
 - Information that is electronically conspicuous in the above examples are illustrated in an additional context where the data that is received is relayed further, whether a response from that relay is anticipated or not.
-The data is radiated and received and is electronically conspicuous in the global context, whether anonymously available, or available by private subscription.
+The data is radiated and received and is electronically conspicuous in the global context, whether anonymously available, or available only by private subscription.

 ## Summary